Compare Solar Costs Across

-What homeowners actually paid for solar installation in 72 U.S. cities.
-All from government building permits.
+What homeowners actually paid for solar installation in 68 U.S. cities.
+Sourced from real government building permits.

 Typical costs across all cities with data.